 Blog

-Every employee account left active post-employment or role change is a potential backdoor for unauthorized access, data leaks, or security breaches.
+Every employee account left active post-employment, or role change is a potential backdoor for unauthorized access, data leaks, or security breaches.

-That’s why deprovisioning is extremely important – this process revokes user’s access when they no longer need it.
+That’s why deprovisioning is extremely important — this process revokes users’ access when they no longer need it.

 Deprovisioning means removing access from users when they no longer need it.
 It involves disabling user accounts and access to applications and data.

-It’s the exact opposite of another component of user lifecycle management, provisioning, which means granting users access to apps or services.
+The meaning of deprovisioning is the exact opposite of another component of user lifecycle management, provisioning, which means granting users access to apps or services.

 Why bother with deprovisioning accounts?